henryscala/hairtail/readme.md

 [x] generate figure index, order-list-index, bullet-list-index, table index, block-code index

-[] generate Title, SubTitle, CreateDate, ModifyDate, Keywords, author
+[x] generate Title, SubTitle, CreateDate, ModifyDate, Keywords, author

+[x] numbering table, block-code, list, figure

+[x] inline tex

+[] block tex

+[] provide a default template, so that the output of all syntax elements(tables, code, etc) looks good

 [] python

-[] inline tex and block tex

-[x] numbering table, block-code, list, figure
+[] make some hard coded value configurable, e.g. prefix of image, table, etc.

+[] make the output templates configurable.
+In this way, we may support multi output formats.

+[] add `comment` keywords. content in it will not be shown, but in `<!-- -->` block

-[] For ill-formed document, output user friendly prompt
+[] For ill-formed document, output user friendly error messages

 [] Handle blank char.
 It should not be so strict.
 Blanks before or after some keyword or meta chars shall be ignored.